 Speeds and Range

-Wi-Fi computing devices must remain within 300 feet of a wireless router to maintain wireless network functionality.
+Wi-Fi computing devices must remain within 300 feet of a wireless router to maintain wireless network functionality while 4G LTE devices such as smartphones can be Miles away from the base station.
+So in terms of range, 4G LTE is more capable.

 You can also use a mobile router to take advantage of LTE network connectivity.
-A mobile router allows any computing device to connect to your wireless service provider’s 4G network using Wi-Fi technology on one end and LTE on the other.
+A Mobile WiFi (MiFi) router allows any computing device to connect to a wireless service provider’s 4G network using Wi-Fi technology on one end and LTE on the other.
 WiMAX technology is built on the 802.16 Wi-Fi standard, and extends Wi-Fi type wireless connectivity from 300 feet to up to 30 miles.
 WiMAX is categorized as an LTE technology, but it relies on a WiMAX-enabled router for its connectivity instead of a wireless service provider’s 4G network.